ros2/rmw_fastrtps/README.md

 # ROS 2 Middleware Implementation for eProsima's Fast DDS

-`rmw_fastrtps` constitutes __[ROS 2](https://index.ros.org/doc/ros2/) default middleware implementation__, providing an interface between ROS 2 and [eProsima's](https://www.eprosima.com/index.php) [Fast DDS](https://github.com/eProsima/Fast-DDS) middleware.
+`rmw_fastrtps` is a [ROS 2](https://docs.ros.org/en/rolling) middleware implementation, providing an interface between ROS 2 and [eProsima's](https://www.eprosima.com/index.php) [Fast DDS](https://github.com/eProsima/Fast-DDS) middleware.

 ## Getting started
 This implementation is available in all ROS 2 distributions, both from binaries and from sources.
-You do not need to do anything in order to use Fast DDS as your ROS 2 middleware layer (since it is the default implementation).
-However, you can still specify it in two different ways:
+You can specify Fast DDS as your ROS 2 middleware layer in two different ways:

 1. Exporting `RMW_IMPLEMENTATION` environment variable:
     ```bash